On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Cleanness of the Hecke complex

 Because the subspace $\ker(e)$ is stable under the maximal torus, $P$ contains, and hence is normalized by, the maximal torus, so the Lie algebra of $P$ is generated by some subset of the raising and lowering operators corresponding to roots.
 The maximal unipotent subgroup of $P$ is generated by the operators corresponding to some further subset of the roots.

-If the raising and lowering operator corresponding to some root acts nontrivially on $V/ \ker(e)$, then there must be two weights in the fixed face\ that differ by that root, so that root must be parallel to the face, and thus the operator corresponding to minus that root is also in the stabilizer $P$, and hence the corresponding unipotent element is in some $SL_2$-triple and thus is not in the maximal unipotent subgroup of $P$.
+If the raising or lowering operator corresponding to some root $\alpha$ acts nontrivially on $V/ \ker(e)$, then there must be two weights maximizing $\omega$ that differ by $\alpha$, so we must have $\omega(\alpha)=0$, and thus the operator corresponding to $-\alpha$ is also in the stabilizer $P$, and hence the unipotent element corresponding to $\alpha$ is in some $SL_2$-triple and thus is not in the maximal unipotent subgroup of $P$.

 Because no generator of the maximal unipotent subgroup of $P$ acts nontrivially on $V/ \ker (e)$, the whole unipotent subgroup acts trivially, and so the action factors through $M$.\end{proof}